 I think that these three things trump his playing and technical ability altogether.
 They are the reasons I chose to learn from him and why I was initially so impressed with him as a drummer in a band.

-You can’t say the same about the cocky arrogance of a guy like Tommy Lee.
+You can’t say the same about the cocky arrogance of others.

 Level of endurance

 Whether you like him or not, Neil had incredible endurance.
 Being able to play three hours of Rush tunes each and every night could not have been easy.

 I think this is partly why Neil had to retire from drumming.
 It’s a lot on one physically.

 I think Neil certainly is a very popular drummer.
 Is there anything wrong with that?
 Absolutely not.

 He could in fact be overrated in the same sense that the Beatles are overrated.

 We all clamor about drummers who are super talented who should make it.